The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-$\Xi \leq 1$ (see Property (i)), and note this is purely a topological measure of the network structureand reflects how reactive that network topology is.
-If a network is connected and normal, then $\xi = \Bar{\lambda}_2$ and $\Xi=1$. { We emphasize that the network syncreactivity $\Xi$ is a single parameter of the network topology which is responsible for increasing/decreasing the reactive characterization of the attractor $\mathcal{C}(\mathcal{A})$.
-In particular, if for two networks A and B, $\Xi^A < \Xi^B$, then $r^A(\bx_s) \geq r^B(\bx_s)$ for all $\bx_s \in \mathcal{A}$.}
+and note this is purely a topological measure of the network structure and reflects how reactive that network topology is.
+If a network is connected and normal, then $\xi = Re(\lambda_2)$ and $\Xi=0$. {Note that normality is only a sufficient condition for $\Xi = 0$, not a necessary condition.
+For example, the directed outward star, Network I in Fig.\,\ref{fig:main}\textbf{b}, has a non-normal Laplacian matrix but its index $\Xi = 0$.} We emphasize that the network syncreactivity $\Xi$ is a single parameter of the network topology which is responsible for increasing/decreasing the reactive characterization of the attractor $\mathcal{C}(\mathcal{A})$.
+In particular, if for two networks A and B, {$\Xi^A > \Xi^B$, then $r^A(\bx_s) \geq r^B(\bx_s)$ for all $\bx_s \in \mathcal{A}$.}

+{ In Supplementary Note 15, we have investigated the effects of the syncreactivity $\Xi$ over the dynamics and} have seen that networks with higher $\Xi$ are more prone to the occurrence of bubbling \cite{ashwin1994bubbling}, both in terms of the number of bubbling events and of their size.

+Supplementary Note 16 studies the syncreactivity $\Xi$ for two classes of synthetic directed unweighted networks: (i) Erd{\"o}s-R{\'e}nyi graphs, and (ii) scale-free graphs.
+We see that the syncreactivity $\Xi$ has an inverse relationship with the number of nodes, the connectivity probability of Erd{\"o}s-R{\'e}nyi networks, and the homogeneity of the degree distribution for scale-free networks.